msg-systems/foss-report/README.md

 Usage
 -----

 You can generate the Thirdparty file from the directory of a maven project with th maven license plugin, e.g.
 ```
 mvn license:add-third-party -Dlicense.excludedScopes=test
 ```

-If you have a directory with multiple maven projects, you can use the following bash command to generate the Thirdparty files for all projects, e.g.
+If you have a directory with multiple maven projects, you can use the following bash command to generate the Thirdparty files for all projects in a directory, e.g. for repositories residing in the git directory
 ```
 find git -maxdepth 3 -type f -name pom.xml -execdir mvn license:add-third-party -Dlicense.excludedScopes=test \;
 ```